$0.00 0

 active fire protection for commercial and industrial buildings

-• Sprinkler Systems: Automatically activate when heat from a fire reaches a certain temperature, discharging water or other agents to suppress the fire.
+• Sprinkler Systems – Automatically activate when heat hits a certain level, discharging water or other agents to suppress the blaze.

-• Alarms and Smoke Detectors: Systems that detect smoke or heat and alert occupants or fire services.
+• Alarms and Smoke Detectors – Systems that detect smoke or heat, alerting occupants or fire services.

 Advantages: